shitfuckery/usb_stick/README-using_the_disk_image.md

 If the command did not output similar text saying that the signature is good there is a problem with the signature or sha256sum file and you should _NOT_ use the disk image.
 Please create an issue on github.com or contact us at code@shitfuckery.ca and include "Disk image validation problem" in the email subject and the text that was output by the above command in the body of your email.

-## Write the Disk Image to a USB stick
+## Write the Disk Image to a USB Stick

 After the disk image has been validated it is safe to use.